tbroadley/spellchecker-cli/README.md

 ## Installation

-If you want to use Spellchecker CLI in a GitHub Actions workflow, try the official GitHub Action: https://github.com/marketplace/actions/spellchecker-cli
+If you want to use Spellchecker CLI in a GitHub Actions workflow, try:

+- https://github.com/marketplace/actions/spellchecker-cli for a simple, customizable wrapper around Spellchecker CLI
+- https://github.com/marketplace/actions/spellchecker-cli-summary for a full-featured Spellchecker CLI workflow that can leave comments and status checks on your PRs

 If you want to use Spellchecker CLI as a command-line tool on your own computer, you can install it globally: